AdamCottrill/glisDbTools/README.md

-One of the most basic challenges that we will face as we migrate from historical dataset to GLIS is comparing what exactly is in the historical dataset with what is in GLIS.  the glisDbTools package contains some utlities that help with this task.
-The primary function for is compare_tables, which will accept the path to accdb file populated firectly form GLIS, a path to a second accdb file created from the data in the historical source and the name of the table to compare.
+One of the most basic challenges that we will face as we migrate from historical dataset to GLIS is comparing what exactly is in the historical dataset with what is in GLIS.  the glisDbTools package contains some utilities that help with this task.
+The primary function for is compare_tables, which will accept the path to accdb file populated directly form GLIS, a path to a second accdb file created from the data in the historical source and the name of the table to compare.
 If the tables are exactly the same in both sources, the function will report "no differences".
-If there are differences, a report will pre presented with information about each discrepancy.
+If there are differences, a report will be presented with information about each discrepancy.
 The user can then decide if changes need to be made in GLIS, or if the data in GLIS has already been updated and cleaned.